 Trust us, we've been there.
 And as a leading retailer of fine silk bedding, Mulberry Park Silks has answers to this common problem.
 We're here to offer top tips and best practices for blood stain removal for sheets, pillowcases, and other silk items (including washable silk clothes).
 Read on to learn how to effectively tackle blood stains and get your silk sheets back on your bed ASAP.

-Five Steps to Remove Blood Stains from Silk Pillowcases, Sheets, and Bedding:
+Five Steps for Removing Blood from Silk Fabric:

 - Act Quickly: The key to removing blood from silk fabric is not to let the stain set.
 The longer a stain sits, the harder it may be to remove.